lumada-design/hv-uikit-react/MIGRATION_v3x.md

 - `formControlLabelProps` removed use `labelProps` instead
 - `labelPlacement` removed if a different label placement is needed it can be constructed with an `HvLabel` and a `HvBaseCheckbox`
+- `onChange` receives the future value of the checkbox, rather than the present value.

 ### DatePicker